codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

     * checked - 'adding noise to the weights' and 'sampling the hidden repr'
     * unchecked - L1 and L2
   6. INCORRECT - better on both training and test (the correct answer is worse on training and better on test)

+#### Week 9 programming assignment #3
+* "The program checks your gradient computation for you, using a finite difference approximation to the gradient.
+If that finite difference approximation results in an approximate gradient that's very different from what your gradient computation procedure produced, then the program prints an error message.
+This is hugely helpful debugging information.
+Imagine that you have the gradient computation done wrong, but you don't have such a sanity check: your optimization would probably fail in many weird and wonderful ways, and you'd be worrying that perhaps you picked a bad learning rate or so.
+(In fact, that's exactly what happened to me when I was preparing this assignment, before I had the gradient checker working.)
+With a finite difference gradient checker, at least you'll know that you probably got the gradient right.
+It's all approximate, so the checker can never know for sure that you did it right, but if your gradient computation is seriously wrong, the checker will probably notice."